viswesn/charm-specs/specs/newton/approved/murano.rst

 Problem Description
 ===================

-To provide UI and API which allows to compose and deploy composite environments on the Application abstraction level and then manage their lifecycle.
+To provide UI (Horizon) and API which allows to compose and deploy composite environments on the Application abstraction level and then manage their lifecycle.
 The Service should be able to orchestrate complex circular dependent cases in order to setup complete environments with many dependent applications